 Civil unrest and political tension

-Demonstrations and protests occur regularly throughout Peru.
-Demonstrations, protests, political and other large public gatherings can turn violent.
+Demonstrations and protests occur regularly and can turn violent.

-National or regional strikes can be called in Peru at short notice and can disrupt domestic air travel, public transport and road networks.
+National or regional strikes can be called at short notice and can disrupt domestic air travel, public transport and road networks.

 States of emergency can be called by local authorities in response to unrest or crime.
-A state of emergency gives the armed forces responsibility for law and order and suspends some civil rights.
+These give the armed forces responsibility for law and order and suspend some civil rights.

 There are occasional incursions into Peruvian territory of armed guerrillas from Colombia.
 This area is heavily patrolled and monitored by the Peruvian army.

-- Avoid all demonstrations, protests and political activity.
+- Avoid all demonstrations, protests and large public gatherings.

 - Monitor the media and other sources for news of strikes or planned or possible unrest.
 Avoid affected areas.